Do you need to present a demonstration lesson plan as part of the teaching interview process? Does it give you the interviewing jitters?

-Knowing the answers to these questions will help you to prepare your lesson better and ensure that it will be better received by the students you will be teaching.
+Knowing the answers to these questions will help you prepare your lesson better and ensure the students will receive it well.

 Plan The Demonstration Lesson

-Once you have the information about your class and the learning objectives, you will now need to go about planning your lesson.
-Your aim is to catch the students’ attention and keep them engaged throughout the demo session; so it’s important that you choose a great lesson that includes hands-on activities.
+Once you have the information about your class and the learning objectives, you will need to plan your lesson.
+You aim to catch the students’ attention and keep them engaged throughout the demo session, so you must choose a great lesson that includes hands-on activities.

 Once you’ve selected your lesson, go over and over it until every single detail of it is well prepared.
-You should also go over possible questions that might pop up and make sure you have ready answers.
+Review possible questions that might pop up and make sure you have ready answers.